vmware-tanzu/sonobuoy/README.md

 Sonobuoy creates a few resources in order to run and expects to run within its own namespace.

-Deleting Sonobuoy entails removing it's namespace as well as a few cluster scoped resources.
+Deleting Sonobuoy entails removing its namespace as well as a few cluster scoped resources.

 ```bash